satopian/poti-kaini-EN/README.md

 ## [2021/10/30] v3.10.0 Fixed a serious bug

-- A serious flaw was found in all previous versions of POTI-board.
+- All versions of POTI-board prior to v3.09.5 have a serious bug.
-The url length was not checked.
-Please upgrade to the latest version as soon as possible.
+You may lose all log files.

 For those who are using POTI-board v2.
 You cannot use all the functions of v3 system just by replacing `potiboard.php`, but you can deal with this problem.